Integrated Customer Loyalty: New Paradigms of Ease, Simplicity, Speed

 About the Author

-Clay Walton-House serves as Managing Director of Integrated Loyalty Services at PK.
+Clay Walton-House serves as Managing Director of Integrated Loyalty Solutions at PK.
 He helps Fortune 500 companies create and implement new customer engagement strategies that accelerate growth and build loyalty.
 His expertise lies in understanding consumer behavior and translating it into actionable customer insights.
-Clay has a proven track record of successful program design and optimization, helping uncover ways to build retention and loyalty strategies into a company’s broader business model.Tags: Amazon, Customer Experience, Customer Loyalty, Customer Retention, Loyalty360, Starbucks, TrunkClub, Uber
+Clay has a proven track record of successful loyalty program design and optimization, helping uncover ways to build retention and loyalty strategies into a company’s broader business model.Tags: Amazon, Customer Experience, Customer Loyalty, Customer Retention, Loyalty360, Starbucks, TrunkClub, Uber